-The Polar Tombola is a public art intervention / live literature event which invites audiences to engage with issues of cultural and climate change.
-The Polar Tombola project tours to four venues in 2016 and a book is forthcoming in 2017.
+The Polar Tombola is a public art intervention / live literature project which invites audiences to engage with issues of cultural and climate change.
+The Polar Tombola events and publication were supported by Arts Council England Grants for the Arts.

 Death of a Foster Son